 Marriage isn’t easy.
 And the military can make it even harder.
 Some military marriages can withstand the strain.
 Others can’t and end in divorce.
-I’m one of those whose marriage didn’t make it.
+Mine was one of those marriages that didn’t make it.

 After a 13 year marriage, I divorced from my active duty ex-husband over two years ago, in addition to the one-year legal separation required by the state.
 I still live in an area with a dense military population, and many of the military spouse friends I had before my divorce are still my friends now that I’m no longer one myself.

 So with this perspective, what have I learned about military marriage?
-Here are:
+Lots.

 5 Marriage Tips from this Divorced Military Spouse